 Every investor on earth makes bad calls sometimes.
-But you have a problem if you face massive losses more than once in a while.
-So take a moment to sympathize with the long term shareholders of Selecta Biosciences, Inc. (NASDAQ:SELB), who have seen the share price tank a massive 95% over a three year period.
-That would certainly shake our confidence in the decision to own the stock.
-And more recent buyers are having a tough time too, with a drop of 77% in the last year.
-Furthermore, it's down 25% in about a quarter.
-That's not much fun for holders.
+But really big losses can really drag down an overall portfolio.
+So take a moment to sympathize with the long term shareholders of Selecta Biosciences, Inc. (NASDAQ:SELB), who have seen the share price tank a massive 86% over a three year period.
+That would be a disturbing experience.
+The falls have accelerated recently, with the share price down 30% in the last three months.
 This could be related to the recent financial results - you can catch up on the most recent data by reading our company report.

 A Different Perspective

 Pleasingly, Selecta Biosciences' total shareholder return last year was 44%.
 What is absolutely clear is that is far preferable to the dismal 23% average annual loss suffered over the last three years.
 The optimist would say this is evidence that the stock has bottomed, and better days lie ahead.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 Take risks, for example - Selecta Biosciences has 3 warning signs (and 1 which is potentially serious) we think you should know about.